willwin4sure/vault/Compilers.md

 ```

 Now the parser takes the tokenized string and converts it into a parse tree.
 It just needs to exit with 0 return code on valid inputs and nonzero return code on invalid inputs.

+## Intermediate Representations

+Parse tree, goes through semantic analysis to a high level intermediate representation, then a low level intermediate representation, and finally machine code.